Boltzmann to Landau from the Gradient Flow Perspective: Introduction

 as a model to replace the Boltzmann equation for grazing collisions, sidestepping the singularities arising from $\beta$ around $\theta\sim 0$.
 Of course, while these preliminary computations established the formal `convergence of the collision operators' the natural question is rigorous convergence of solutions

 which is the main topic of this paper.
-This question has already been answered~\cite{H14,V98} including quantitative estimates by Godinho~\cite{G13}, however we seek to revisit this limiting process from the perspective of gradient flows as mentioned earlier.
-We illustrate what this paper contributes in the diagram below.
-Horizontal arrows denote the passage of the grazing collision limit.
-Vertical arrows denote the recent equivalent views between H-solutions~\cite{V98} of Boltzmann or Landau and gradient flow solutions.
+This question has already been answered~\cite{H14,V98} including quantitative estimates by Godinho~\cite{G13} for short times, in which he considers solutions within the well-posedness framework theory of Fournier-Mouhot~\cite{FM09} and Fournier-Gu\'erin~\cite{FG08}.
+We seek to revisit this limiting process from the perspective of gradient flows as mentioned earlier; our contribution is to streamline the proof of the grazing collision limit under the mildest assumptions of uniformly bounded initial second moment and entropy, for all values of $\gamma$.
+As a contrast, Godinho~\cite{G13} requires the initial conditions to have at least 7th order moments, or more depending on $\gamma$, for the well-posedness theory to apply.
+In this article, we build on Villani's identification of the entropy-dissipation structure~\cite{V98} by following the program set by Sandier-Serfaty~\cite{SS04,S11}.
+Although this procedure is by now well-known, our contributions include a new inequality relating the Boltzmann entropy-dissipation to the Landau entropy-dissipation as well as a method to prove the detailed steps from Sandier-Serfaty.
+We illustrate the parallel views of H-solutions and our notion of solutions in the diagram below.
+Horizontal arrows denote the passage of the grazing collision limit, while vertical arrows denote the recent equivalent views between H-solutions~\cite{V98} of Boltzmann or Landau and gradient flow solutions.
 References are attached to the arrows corresponding to the respective contributions.
 In this paper, we consider what we denote `H-gradient flows' as our notion of solution, the precise definition can be found in~\Cref{sec:assumptions}.

 \paragraph{\textbf{Previous Results on the Grazing Collision Limit.-}} We now briefly discuss some of the results concerning different notions of solution for the Boltzmann equation in relation to the grazing collision limit.
 The earliest well-posedness result for usual \textit{weak solutions} to the Boltzmann equation is due to Arkeryd~\cite{A72,A722} who required cut-off assumptions on the collision kernel.
 In particular, this excludes the physically relevant soft potential cases $\gamma < 0$.
 Nevertheless, this well-posedness theory was sufficient for Arsen'ev and Buryak~\cite{AB90} in 1990 who rigorously proved convergence in the grazing collision limit from Boltzmann to Landau.